lukamiletic95/papers/Algorithms.md

 * `Current solution`

-Following, analysis of other algorithms is provided.
-*To-Do:* finish this.
+Following, analysis of three different algorithms is provided.
+Each algorithm is supported with a pseudocode which describes its functioning at a high abstraction level.
+That pseudocode may be used for various implementations.
+Those three algorithms are:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDUxOTgwNDA3LDY2OTkzOTA0MV19
+eyJoaXN0b3J5IjpbLTE3NDI4OTI2ODQsNDUxOTgwNDA3LDY2OT
+kzOTA0MV19
 -->